yxm0513/python-slides/python.md

 ### class

 :::div {.mydiv}
-* namepace : Class -- define a boxed set of data and functions.
+* namepace \: Class -- define a boxed set of data and functions.{.tobuild}
-* Classes provide a means of bundling data and functionality together.
+  * Classes provide a means of bundling data and functionality together.{.tobuild}
-* Creating a new class creates a new type of object, allowing new instances of that type to be made.
+  * Creating a new class creates a new type of object, allowing new instances of that type to be made.{.tobuild}
-* Classes are just basically custom types.
+  * Classes are just basically custom types.{.tobuild}
 {.build.description.text-intro}
 :::
 <slide class="aligncenter fullscreen">